Bryant Gumbel to Receive Marist College Lifetime Excellence in Sports Communication Award

 Founded in 2011, the Marist College Center for Sports Communication is a global leader in the study of and practice in sports communication, helping to prepare an enlightened and engaged group of future leaders in one of society’s most far-reaching disciplines.
 The center serves a variety of publics through the creation of important external partnerships, research and creative activity, production of professional sports media, presentations by leaders in the field, instruction and curricular development, and community service as relevant to the discipline.

 Since its inception, the Marist College Center for Sports Communication has achieved national and international recognition of its activities, helping to extend the reputation of the College and providing unique educational experiences for Marist students.
 Marist student interns provide industry-standard support for the center’s work under the guidance of dedicated faculty, allowing students unparalleled opportunities and access.
-Some center successes include building and hosting a weekly sports show on an ESPN radio station, earning the distinction of academic partner to the industry-leading Sports PR Summit, partnering with the Marist Poll for sports themed research, and supporting the launch of a certificate in global sports communication at Marist’s branch campus in Florence, Italy.
+Some center successes include building and hosting a weekly sports show on an ESPN radio station, earning the distinction of academic partner to the industry-leading Sports PR Summit, partnering with the Marist Poll for sports themed research, and supporting the launch of a certificate in global sports communication at Marist’s campus in Florence, Italy.